 Continuing Education and Professional Affiliations

-I attend close to 30 hours of continuing education every year, as do my team.
-We feel that we should be up to date on the latest technology and techniques in orthodontics.
+I attend 30+ hours of continuing education every year, as do my team.
+We feel that we should be up to date on the latest technology and techniques in orthodontics and sleep medicine.
 We also use the best braces in the industry.
 There are definitely cheaper brackets out there, but I have always been more concerned with the quality of what we do more than using equipment and supplies that are inferior.
-We feel that our patients deserve to not only be treated the best by our team, they also deserve to have the best in their mouth as they go through their orthodontic experience.
+We feel that our patients deserve to not only be treated the best by our team, but they also deserve to have the best in their mouth as they go through their orthodontic and sleep medicine experience.

 - American Dental Association

 - Lewis/Clark Dental Society, President and Continuing Education Coordinator, 2003-2004